 SHOULD I STILL SIGN MYSELF OR MY CHILD UP NOW OR WAIT AND SEE HOW THINGS PROGRESS?

-We are happy to thoroughly discuss our Cancellation Policy and recent updates to address COVID-19-related issues.
-If you are comfortable with the timing of your payments as they relate our Cancellation Policy and our current course delivery status, we'd love to assist you with your application for a course.
+We are happy to thoroughly discuss our Cancellation Policy to address COVID-19-related issues.
+If you are comfortable with the timing of your payments as they relate to our Cancellation Policy and our current course delivery status, we'd love to assist you with your application for a course.

 COULD OUTWARD BOUND STILL BE CANCELED?